followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/20 Major Scale Ticks.md

-The range selector's scale is divided using two types of ticks: major and minor.
+﻿The range selector's scale is divided using two types of ticks: major and minor.
 Major ticks are accompanied with scale labels, while minor ticks are not.

 ![ChartJS RangeSelector](/Content/images/doc/17_2/ChartJS/RangeSelectorMajorTicks.png)